CIDRAM/CIDRAM-Extras/cli/README.md

 ### CIDRAM CLI mode.

 This is useful if you want to use CLI or terminal to check whether an IP address is blocked by CIDRAM.
-CIDRAM v1 and earlier had an integrated CLI mode feature available, but this was removed since CIDRAM v2 and onward.
-You can reintroduce CLI mode into CIDRAM by using this separate, downloadable file (`cli_v2.php` for CIDRAM v2, or `cli_v3.php` for CIDRAM v2).
+CIDRAM v1 and earlier had an integrated CLI mode feature available, but this was removed for CIDRAM v2.
+You can reintroduce CLI mode into CIDRAM by using the separate, downloadable file, `cli_v2.php`.

 All you need to do is copy the file to the base directory of your CIDRAM installation (the same directory containing the `loader.php` file) and then run it directly from your CLI or terminal.